lucasgatsasastro/lucasgatsasastro.github.io/_posts/2024-07-31-all-total-solar-eclipses-262728.markdown

 ![Beautiful place]({{site.baseurl}}/images/tse-2026.png)
 *tse 2026*

-The Saros Cycle
+<strong>The Saros Cycle</strong>
 Aug, 12 - 2026
 The Total Eclipse will pass over the Arctic, Greenland, Iceland, Atlantic Ocean, northern Spain and very extreme northeastern Portugal.
 A partial eclipse will cover more than 90% of the Sun in Ireland, Great Britain, Portugal, France, Italy, the Balkans and North Africa and to a lesser extent in most of Europe, West Africa and northern North America.

-Once in Lifetime Experience
+<strong>Once in Lifetime Experience</strong>
 The total eclipse will be visible from the cities of A Coruña, Valencia, Zaragoza, Palma and Bilbao, but both Madrid and Barcelona will be just outside the path of totality.

 See all Informations
-Sign Up Now and be the first to get the best Informations & Locations - The Saros Cycle from Greenland to Spain in 2026.
+Sign Up Now and be the first to get the best Informations & Locations - <strong>The Saros Cycle from Greenland to Spain in 2026</strong>.

 ![Beautiful place]({{site.baseurl}}/images/tse-2027.png)
 *tse 2027*

 <h3>The Total Solar Eclipse of 2027: The Eclipse of tne Century</h3>

  <strong>On August 2, 2027 </strong>, an awe-inspiring celestial event awaits us: a total solar eclipse.

-The phase of totality will be visible in parts of Europe, North Africa, and the Middle East, with Spain being one of the prime locations for observation.
+ The phase of totality will be visible in parts of <strong>Europe, North Africa, and the Middle East,</strong> with Spain being one of the prime locations for observation.

  During these brief minutes, the Moon will completely obscure the Sun, revealing the Sun’s outer atmosphere, the corona – a mesmerizing sight only possible during a total eclipse.
 For astrophotographers and sky enthusiasts, this event offers a unique opportunity to capture the Sun’s majestic appearance and experience the magic of the universe up close.

 ![Beautiful place]({{site.baseurl}}/images/tse-2028.png)
 *tse 2028*